nightwolfdev/translate/README.md

 ![Translate App](./translate-app.png)

-Translate app using Google Apps Script and the Web Speech API.
+Translate text to and from English, French, German, Italian, Portuguese, and Spanish.

 ## Links